dailypips/suninf.github.com/_posts/2013-11-2-bind_callback-in-chrome.md

 ---
 layout: article
-title: Bind / Callback in chrome
+title: Bind and Callback in chrome
 category: chrome
 description: Class base::Bind and base::Callback in chrome are just like bind/function in boost, which are used to bind and store functions.
 ---